tgmgroup/Cloudflare-Subdomain-AutoIP-Updater/README.md

 * KEY          9a7806061c88ada191ed06f989cc3dac (your CloudFlare API key details)
 * FILEPATH     /home/path (where you want the script to be)

+## Dependencies:
+You must install the jq package for this script to work.

 ## Read more at:
 * https://www.georgeliu.me/2016/07/27/pivpn-staticdynamic-server-names-and-cloudflare-dns-part-1/
 * https://www.georgeliu.me/2016/07/27/pivpn-staticdynamic-server-names-and-cloudflare-dns-part-2/